Motion to Adorn

 security theater and so forth, all I do is encourage you to explore that further, right?

-Rather than say
+Rather than say this is it.

-You live in a home, in a community that you have made a commitment to by serving on this board of adjusters or whatever.
+Because the fact of the matter is you don't live in an airport terminal.
+You live in a home in a community that you have made a commitment to by serving on this board of adjusters or whatever.

-I mean, and I can't rule in your favor, you have no standing, but I think that it's really important that you created this trilogy.
+I mean, And I can't rule in your favor.
+You have no standing, but I think that it's really important that you created this trilogy.

 But you should focus on the things that make you,